-Flammable refrigerants used as insulation blowing agent (cladding & appliance) & coolent in the refrigerator play a major role in the Grenfell Tower disaster.
+Flammable refrigerants used as a blowing agent in the manufacture insulation (cladding & appliance) & as a coolent in the refrigerator/freezer cooling circuit played a major role in the Grenfell Tower disaster.

-Started by a Hotpoint / Whirlpool refrigerator-freezer insulation foam produced using butane (A3 class highly flmmable) Blowing Agent3 and the refrigerator cooling circuit charged with A3 class1 (highly flammable) R600a Refrigerant EXPLODING and spreading the fire to the building cladding. (see Intertek report page 11-12) & (Which? report)
+The fire started by a Hotpoint / Whirlpool refrigerator-freezer insulation foam produced using butane (A3 class highly flmmable) Blowing Agent3 ignited by a capacitor spark (Intertek report p 8-12), and the refrigerator cooling circuit charged with A3 class1 (highly flammable) R600a refrigerant EXPLODING and spreading the fire to the building cladding4

 "Click on images to see more

 - A3 classa Highly flammable R600 (Butane) refrigerant as a Blowing Agent3 used in the manufacture of Refrigerator/freezer insulation.
 Caught fire (see Test report page 11-12) & (Which? report)

 - A3 classa Highly flammable R600a (Isobutane) used as refrigerant (known as coolent or gas) by Whirlpool/Hotpoint Refrigerator/freezer circuit.
 Expolded after the flammable insulation caught fire from a capacitor spark, and spread fire to clading insulation.

 as a result of the Grenfell disaster in June 2017.

 Final Report by Dame Judith Hackitt - May 2018